dialeleven/php-google-sitemap/README.md

 As you can see the structure is quite similar with the differences being the 'sitemapindex' vs 'urlset' as our opening tag (attributes are identical).
 The tags contained in our sitemapindex/urlset will contain either a 'sitemap' container tag or 'url' container tag.

-## How to use the PHP Google XML Sitemap Class (using PHP XMLWriter extension)
+## How to use the PHP Google XML Sitemap Class

 Files you'll need: